-Many medicines and other substances can cause changes in how we feel.
-Medicines that can cause symptoms of depression include:
+Many medicines can cause changes in how we feel.
+Some can cause symptoms of depression.
+These include:

-- Barbiturates, such as pentobarbital (Nembutal), phenobarbital, and secobarbital (Seconal).
+- Barbiturates.
+Some examples are pentobarbital (Nembutal), phenobarbital, and secobarbital (Seconal).

-- Benzodiazepines, such as alprazolam (Xanax), diazepam (Valium), or lorazepam (Ativan).
+- Benzodiazepines.
+Some examples are alprazolam (Xanax), diazepam (Valium), and lorazepam (Ativan).

 - Calcium channel blockers, such as verapamil (Calan).

 - Hormonal medicines.
 Some examples are birth control pills and hormone therapy used to treat the symptoms of menopause.